stanford-cs348k/asst2-convlayer/README.md

-# CS348V Assignment 3: Fast MobileNet Conv Layer evaluation #
+# CS348V Optional Assignment 2: Fast MobileNet Conv Layer evaluation #

-__Due: Fri Mar 16th, 11:59pm__

-__Note that this is an optional assignment, and can be used to add extra credit to your other assignments or final project__
+__Note that this is an optional assignment, and can be used to add extra credit to your other assignments or final project.__

 In this assignment you will implement a simplified version of the MobileNet CNN.
 In particular, this assignment is restricted to the evaluation of a single convolutional layer of the network.
 See https://arxiv.org/abs/1704.04861 for more details about the full network.
 Also, unlike Assignment 2, this assignemnt is focused on efficiency.
 Your code will be evaluated on how fast it runs.